Yamaha XS750: 1977 XS750 “D” and “2D”

 A number of these made it out to export markets in late 1976.
 This bike was pretty much the “C” with a paint job.
 The tank now sports the familiar piping around the contours picking out the detail.
 Problems with reliability led to a further release in 1977.
 A particular problem was with 2nd gear.
 This had a habit of dropping into neutral under load.
 Canny riders would short-shift from 1st to 3rd gear; the engine had enough torque to support this technique.
 The Yamaha fix tended to be temporary, so not worth doing.
-The "D" had the same tail piece as the "C" and early GX750.
+The "D" had the same tail piece as the "C" and the early GX750.

 Released to return confidence to the model the 2D with some modifications to the “D” model.
 The bike now had 3 into 2 exhaust system with silencers on both sides of the bike, and improvements made to the engine to improve reliability.
-Fitted with electronic regulator/rectifier unit.
+Fitted with an electronic regulator/rectifier unit.
 This bike has a different seat from the "C" and "D".
 The tail piece is longer and doesn't fit the early seats.